How to get rid of mice

-Eliminate food and water sources for an effective way of how to get rid of mice
+Eliminate food and water sources as an effective way to get rid of mice

 Once you have sealed the possible entry points for mice getting into your home, the next step is to cut off their food and water supply.
 Pests need 3 things to survive: food, water, and shelter.
 Your job is to eliminate as many of those options as possible to get rid of mice.

 You can start with the outside of your home first.
 Many people let less than obvious sanitation elements go and don’t properly seal their garbage or recycling containers.
 This can lead to pests like mice having access to food near your home.
 If these mice have a readily available food source near your home, they probably hide out in places like your garage or under snow piles or leaf piles left during the warmer months.

 While these mice aren’t yet in your home, they could be only a few feet away and will take any chance they can get in from a door left open to other entry points not properly sealed.
 So focus on properly storing any garbage outside of your home and make sure that containers are sealed that are left outside that may contain food.

 Moving on from the outside of your home, it is also important to properly seal food containers inside of your home.
 Mice will get into a variety of places such as in cupboards, on counters, under appliances and more.
 Proper cleanliness becomes an essential part of how to get rid of mice.

 Wiping down crumbs from counters, cleaning dishes, and sweeping under appliances, and even vacuuming other areas you eat food around your home is something you should focus on.
 By eliminating food sources, the mice will eventually die off.